-Communication can be carried out in three ways: e-mails, Skype (or another preferred system), or by phone.
+Communication can be carried out in four ways: e-mails, Skype (or another preferred system), Zoom, or by phone.
 What we discuss will then be summarized in an e-mail and sent to you for review, and clarification if necessary.

 After the initial consultation regarding your needs, you will have a 1 hour free consultation available for each service request.
 Consultation after that 1 hour will be charged by the minute.
 If you're paying by the hour, the minimum amount of time per service request is 1 hour.
 You'll be billed by 1 minute increments afterwards, based on the rate of the service.
 (For example, if your work only takes 20 minutes in total, you'll be invoiced for 60 minutes.)
 See the Rates tab for more information.